 Editor’s Note: It is ffs whether using the same access token for different OAuth 2.0 clients follows the OAuth 2.0 RFC and best practices.

-Editor's Note: How does the NRF/NFp verify the correctness of NFc set ID is ffs.

 6.7.1 Introduction

 This solution addresses KI#6.

-SBA introduces the concepts of NF Set and NF Service Set.
+3GPP introduces the concepts of NF Set and NF Service Set which allows essentially for a group of interchangeable NF instances/NF Service instances of the same type, supporting the same services and the same Network Slice(s).
+Rel-16 also allows re-selection of a NF instance or a NF Service instance within the Set for subsequent transaction.

 5G SBA architecture design allows for the concept of stateless NFs.

+The solution assumes that each NF of a set has registered at NRF also with its NF Set ID or the NF Service Set ID.
+Thus, verification of the correctness of a set id is implicit by authenticating the NF registering at NRF.
+Thus, if NRF is then issuing an access token with a distinct set id, the NF Service Producer can trust the correctness,

+A NF Service Producer can also indicate in its profile, if it is allowing the NRF to provide access tokens for NF Sets or NF Service Sets.

+Editor Note: It is FFS whether to have this feature allowed per operator policy configured at NRF or per NF service producer. or NF producer set.

-To avoid that a NF from a NF Set needs to request a new access token, when targeting a service of an existing resource requested before by another NF of the NF Set, it is proposed that any NF in a NF Set can request an access token for the NF Set.
+The solutions objective is to avoid that a NF from a NF Set needs to request a new access token, when targeting a service of an existing resource requested before by another NF of the NF Set, it is proposed that any NF in a NF Set can request an access token for the NF Set.
 Thus, any NF Service Consumer targetting a service of an existing resource it can use the access token provided to a NF Set of NF Service Consumers.

+NOTE:.
+For any NF to make use of this solution, that NF is required to register its profile with the NRF.

 6.7.2 Solution details

-The NF Service Consumer belonging to a NF Set includes its NF Set ID in the Access Token Request message to NRF .
+The NF Service Consumer belonging to a NF Set, it includes its NF Set ID in the Access Token Request message to NRF .

 When the Access Token Request is processed by the NRF and a NF Set ID is included, the NRF knows that the NF Service Consumer requests an access token to be usuable by all NF Service Consumer instances within the NF Set.
-If NRF authorization of the NF Service Consumer is successful, NRF includes as claim the NF Set ID of the expected NF Service Consumer instances to allow the access token generated for usage by all NF Service Consumers in the NF Set.
+If NRF authorization of the NF Service Consumer is successful, ie. details TBD,, NRF includes as claim the NF Set ID of the expected NF Service Consumer instances to allow the access token generated for usage by all NF Service Consumers in the NF Set.
 NRF sends the access token back to the requester.

 Figure 1 – Access Token Request procedure (TS 33.501 Figure 13.4.1.1.1-1) enhanced with NF Set ID in the Access Token Request message

+How NFs of a NF Set or a NF Service Set manage the distribution of an access token issued for set or service set, is for implementation and out of scope.

 When a service is requested, the requester (NF Service Consumer or SCP) includes the NF Set ID of the NF Service Consumer in the Service API Request, in addition to the access token obtained from the NRF.